 Also known as Primary Care, Residential Treatment, Detox or Inpatient Treatment

-Primary care centres provides you with the chance to live with individuals that are also affected by alcohol and drug dependency whilst getting the assistance you require to conquer your own dependency issues.
+Primary care centres provide you with the chance to live with individuals that are also affected by alcohol and drug dependency whilst getting the assistance you require to conquer your own dependency issues.

 A few clinics are “lock down” clinics, which means that patients have to remain at the facility for the whole duration and can’t have any guests.